Hannah Platt: Playing Out at Threshold

 Courtesy of Threshold, Jules Lister.

 Platt’s humorous look at public spaces is rooted in the warmth of familiarity: “Argie Terrace is undeniably one of the most perfect places to show my work.” she says.
 “I’ve lived and breathed Burley Park for the majority of my adult life.
-I have such rich memories of the layered, alive nature of living in a Leeds back-to-back [and] the daily rituals (…)” Now, her work is displayed in the kind of setting she usually depicts, coming full circle.
+I have such rich memories of the layered, alive nature of living in a Leeds back-to-back [and] the daily rituals (…)” Now, her work is displayed in the kind of setting she usually depicts.

 In Playing Out, the artist is expanding on her usual themes but through new mediums, ones that encourage more interaction than a wall-based image.
 She describes the act of sourcing materials as an instinctive, imaginative process that aligns with her practice as a whole: “that resourcefulness, making something joyful out of what’s already around me, really echoes the very spirit of playing out as a kid.”

-The resulting installation blends itself into the surroundings at first glance yet triggers a double-take with its bright colours and… giant googly eyes.
+The resulting installation blends itself into the surroundings at first glance yet triggers a double-take with its bright colours, fun deck chairs and giant googly eyes.
 Pop by and enjoy the atmosphere of mild mischief.

 Where to go near Hannah Platt: Playing Out at Threshold